Affordable Connectivity

 Yes, most free mobile phones from the Lifeline program come with data for internet services, but there are limits.
 While you can stream video using your Lifeline-supported voice service data, heavy use may slow your connection.

-Some providers, like Cliq Mobile, allow add-on services if you want more high-speed data.
+Some providers allow add-on services if you want more high-speed data.
 The Lifeline Minimum Service Standards set minimum data amounts, but you will not get unlimited video streaming unless you pay for a higher-value plan.

 What documents count as proof of participation in government assistance programs?